AGALMATA

 Madone

-THE MADONNA CHATRON (BEFORE RESTORATION OF THE PAINTING) X-Ray fluorescence and diffraction analyses carried out by Philippe Walter director of the LAMS laboratory (CNRS / Sorbonne-Universities) have made it possible to characterize pigments and impurities with great precision: all the pigments are consistent with those used by Raphael Sanzio in his paintings, especially the verdigris which turned brown with time or the smalt that has become opaque. ©AGALMATA.
+THE CHATRON MADONNA (BEFORE RESTORATION OF THE PAINTING) X-Ray fluorescence and diffraction analyses carried out by Philippe Walter director of the LAMS laboratory (CNRS / Sorbonne-University) have made it possible to characterize pigments and impurities with great precision: all the pigments are consistent with those used by Raphael Sanzio in his paintings, especially the verdigris which turned brown with time or the smalt that has become opaque.
+The use of colorless powdered glass with red lake pigment (in flesh and carnations) is also well documented in Raphael Sanzio. ©AGALMATA.
 Fluorescence X

 Photo